 Girls aged five to twenty-five started training together in local gyms and dance schools, practicing the mix of gymnastics, dance, and baton-twirling that sets majorettes apart from their cheerleading cousins.
 Marching side-by-side with Italy’s male-dominated marching bands of musicians, the young women of the nation’s majorette troupes found their platforms for self-expression at public celebrations and town festivals.

-The aim of this project, made possible and supported by Anbima, the National Association of Independent Marching Bands of Italy, is to study majorette culture in the context of contemporary Italy and to ask whether it can still empower young women nearly fifty-years on.
+The aim of this project is to study majorette culture in the context of contemporary Italy and to ask whether it can still empower young women nearly fifty-years on.
 Telling a story of the values of choreographed dance and personal self-expression, of sisterhood and hierarchy, of artistic freedom and military discipline, Italy’s emerging generation of women interact with foreign cultures and homegrown traditions.

 The project has been selected as the winner of the FotoRoom Visual Storytelling grant in the Series category and the recipient of a scholarship to attend the Anzenberger Masterclass 2017/18 in Vienna.